Information Security Management

 - Include the objectives of the ISMS or the framework for managing them.

-Example: A policy might include a statement from the CEO such as: “This company is committed to preserving the confidentiality, integrity, and availability of all forms of information within our scope.
-We will meet all regulatory and contractual security obligations, manage risks through an ISMS per ISO 27001, and continuously improve our security posture.”
+Example: I typically include a statement from the CEO in the policy, such as: โThis company is committed to preserving the confidentiality, integrity, and availability of all forms of information within our scope.
+We will meet all regulatory and contractual security obligations, manage risks through an ISMS per ISO 27001, and continuously improve our security posture.โ

 The policy should also be approved by top management (often literally signed by the CEO or equivalent), a strong signal of leadership commitment (per the above example).